mtrinh11/memento/README.md

 This web app is a place to track your journey in life.
 It can help you with reflection on the past, collecting the present, and planning with the future

 ***
+## User Stories

+- User will be able to create an account
+- User will have to be authenticated
+- User will be able to have journal entries (which will include different aspects)
+- User will be able to go back to previous posts
+- User will be able to add sections for custom tracking

+***

 ## Technologies Used
 * React